Integrating the Chatbot

 This guide shows you how to integrate the ept AI chatbot into your website or application.
 After preparing your AI, you'll learn how to:

-- Initialize the chatbot in your web application
+- Initialize and configure the chatbot in your web application

 Security Overview